-request(path, data=None, response_callback=None, failed_callback=None) Sends a request to the remote peer.
+Sends a request to the remote peer.

-- path The request path. - response_callback A function or method with the signature response_callback(request_receipt) to be called when a response is received.
-See the Request Example for more info. - failed_callback A function or method with the signature failed_callback(request_receipt) to be called when a request fails.
-See the Request Example for more info.
+- path The request path. - response_callback An optional function or method with the signature response_callback(request_receipt) to be called when a response is received.
+See the Request Example for more info. - failed_callback An optional function or method with the signature failed_callback(request_receipt) to be called when a request fails.
+See the Request Example for more info. - progress_callback An optional function or method with the signature progress_callback(request_receipt) to be called when progress is made receiving the response.
+Progress can be accessed as a float between 0.0 and 1.0 by the request_receipt.progress property. - timeout An optional timeout in seconds for the request.
+If None is supplied it will be calculated based on link RTT.